retorquere/zotero-better-bibtex/site/content/citing/cayw.md

 A sample implementation of real integration (rather than the working-but-clunky workarounds using paste) can be found in the [Zotero Citations](https://atom.io/packages/zotero-citations) package for the [Atom](http://atom.io) editor.

+###  VS Code Citation Picker for Zotero

+If you don't feel like typing citations out (and let's be honest, you don't), executing [VS Code Citation Picker for Zotero](https://marketplace.visualstudio.com/items?itemName=mblode.zotero) extension for the [VS Code](https://code.visualstudio.com/) editor will call up a graphical picker which will insert these for you, formatted and all.

 ### Scrivener 2.0/Marked 2 for Mac

 Dave Smith has gracefully written [instructions](http://davepwsmith.github.io/academic-scrivener-howto/) on how to set up Scrivener 2.0 and Marked 2 for OSX to use the CAYW picker, including ready-to-run apps